That pixie cut seemed like a good idea at the time. But now you’re staring in the mirror, and the reflection looking back is more, “Eek!” than chic.

 What about biotin or collagen?

-Yes and yes!
-Both biotin (aka vitamin B7) and collagen are frequently touted as go-tos for strengthening your hair (nails and skin, too!).
-Dr. Bergfeld says both can be useful when you’re looking to grow your locks.
+Both biotin (aka vitamin B7) and collagen are frequently touted as go-tos for strengthening your hair (nails and skin, too).
+Dr. Bergfeld says both may be useful when you’re looking to grow your locks.

 “Biotin improves hair growth and helps with inflammation,” Dr. Bergfeld notes.
 “The hair follicle, the skin and the nails all benefit.”

 Get your fill of B7 from foods like eggs, fish, meat, seeds, nuts, sweet potatoes, broccoli and cauliflower, or try out a mega-B vitamin.

 Likewise, Dr. Bergfeld says collagen supplements have recently shown strong results in initial clinical studies, but more research is needed.
 Collagen is a protein that supports healthy skin, cartilage, bones and connective tissue.